zainabalasadi/CensAus/README.md

 > "I have difficulty accessing basic services.
 I trust the police in my area.
 I completed up to year 10."

 > "I live 10 min away from work.
 I'm divorced.
 I have a physical disability."

-## Improvements
-  - Make notification email for when script fails
-  - Make geo-located tweets according to state